valentinesamuel/ghanzu/README.md

 # Ghanzu

 ## Project Purpose
-This project was made to test my knowledge on the basic structure and functionality of a website built with angular in html and css and TS.
+This project was made to test my knowledge on the basic structure and functionality of a website built with Angular in html and css and TS.
 It serves as my first full length project started from scratch in angular.
 Since this project was a test of my knowledge, i used as little help resources as i could with the exception of debugging some css features such as the broken navbar, and assistance with flexbox.

 This allowed me to see where my strengths where and which sections i meeded to work on.